TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 14/Genesis 14.21.md

 ---

-And the king of Sodom said unto Abram, Give me the persons, and take the goods to thyself.
+The king of Sodom said to Abram, "Give me the people, and take the goods to yourself."